Energy Ogre’s Guide to Moving to Houston

-- Buying a Home – HAR.com The Houston Association of Realtors has a property search website with an interactive Map Search and filters to easily find available homes for sale or lease in Houston.
+- Buying a Home – HAR.com is the Houston Association of Realtors property search website.
+It has an interactive Map Search and filters to easily find available homes for sale or lease in Houston.

 - Renting an Apartment – Apartments.com has an easy to use interface with a default map view and a unique tool that allows you to identify exact search borders.
 They have an extensive list of filters to sort by and icons that summarize each listing’s included amenities.
 Some listings even include a 3D Tour!

 - Storage – SpareFoot makes it easy to search, compare, and reserve all of your storage needs.
 They also provide helpful moving tips and information about safety and security when using storage facilities.

 With moving to Houston, comes the joy of making sure you have all of the basic necessities to get your home operating smoothly.
 Knowing which providers service your area is half the battle.
 For the sake of making your life easier, we’ve gathered some information below:

 - Water – For most Houstonians, water service is managed by the City of Houston.
 If you live in a suburb of Houston or a surrounding area, then your service might be offered by the area’s Municipal Utility District.

 - Gas – CenterPoint Energy is the gas provider in Houston.
 You can visit their website or call them at (713) 659-2111 to set up service.